apache/incubator-kie-kogito-runtimes/README.txt

     * [Download Maven](http://maven.apache.org/) and follow the installation instructions.

+* Linux

-        Linux note: the `apt-get` version of maven is probably not up-to-date enough.
+    * Note: the `apt-get` version of maven is probably not up-to-date enough.

-    * Linux trick to easily upgrade to future versions:
+    * Linux trick to easily upgrade to future versions later:

         * Unzip maven to `~/opt/build`